Video games from the 80s were a starting point for games we see today.

 He would live the whole day guessing who the caller was because there was no way of tracking the caller.

-Video games from the 80s were some of the best in the gaming sector.
+Video games from the 80s were some of the best in gaming history

 Nothing was as great as typing your name into the video arcade and scoring the highest marks.